 Students critically examine research and theory relevant to their prospective dissertation research.
-Students search for and review literature related to their area of scholarship, identify and make contact with key scholars in their fields of interest, complete a synthesis of the literature, engage in peer review, and develop a major paper that may serve as a basis for the dissertation proposal.
-Students will advance their skills in the processes required for effective development of a significant research project and the presentation of a literature review centered on a specific research issue, problem, or question.
+Students search for and review literature related to their area of scholarship, identify and make contact with key scholars in their fields of interest, complete a synthesis of the v, and develop a major for the dissertation pro ir skills in the processes nent of a significant rese on of a literature review issue. problem, or que offered are not uncommon.
+However, regardless of the order in which courses are offered, a full cycle of required courses is complete in about 3 years, as indicated.